Cyril-Grelier/gc_wvcp_cp/src/README.md

 ### Upper bounds

-Option `WVCP_B` indicates whether the user-defined upper bounds should be enforced.
+Option `WVCP_B` indicates whether the user-defined bounds should be enforced.
 Its value _must_ be any subset of the following enumeration cases

-- `UB_COLORS` - if supplied, the user-defined upper bound on the number of colors is enforced
 - `UB_SCORE` - if supplied, the user-defined upper bound on the score is enforced

 ---